chxadr/edgeai-orangepi/README.md

  +------+-----+----------+--------+---+   H616   +---+--------+----------+-----+------+
 ```

+> [!NOTE]
-> Note: WiringOP is a modified WiringPi for OrangePi.
+> WiringOP is a modified WiringPi for OrangePi.
 For code documentation please visit the [WiringOP GitHub repository](https://github.com/WiringPi/WiringPi).

-Install the `libgpiod` library.
+If your system relies on sysfs to manage GPIOs, or if you want to run the application source code drom this repository, install the `libgpiod` library.

 ```
 $ sudo apt-get update